 There are four stages of syphilis.
 They are the primary syphilis stage, secondary syphilis stage, latent syphilis stage, and tertiary syphilis or late syphilis stage.
 It is important to get a syphilis test while a person is still in the primary syphilis stage so that the appropriate treatment for syphilis can be administered right away.
 Otherwise, the infection will progress to the later stages of syphilis and cause more serious complications and damage.

-A person who fails to get a syphilis test and syphilis treatment is at risk of acquiring severe complications such as cerebral syphilis.
+A person who fails to get a syphilis test will not know whether they need syphilis treatment which puts them at risk of acquiring severe complications such as cerebral syphilis.
 The symptoms of which include convulsions, vomiting, facial paralysis, aphasia, dizziness, and hemiplegia.

 Where to get a syphilis test?

 People who suspect that they may have contracted syphilis are advised to consult their doctors as soon as possible.
 Their doctors can perform a syphilis test on them or refer them to another doctor or a medical facility where syphilis tests are conducted.